 How Business Owners can Help the Environment

-One thing companies can do to help the environment is to focus on what their business and team can do together to increase their recycling effort.
+One thing companies can do to help the environment is to focus on what their business and team can do together to increase their electronics recycling effort.

 Many businesses are increasing their recycling efforts on their own.
 While some do this for the economic benefits, others increase their recycling efforts to boost public relations.